Posterior Shin Splints

 What does posterior shin splints pain feel like?

-Posterior shin splints usually cause a dull, aching pain along the inner rear border of the tibia.
-In the early stages, symptoms often appear during or after running, then settle with rest.
-As the condition progresses, pain can start earlier in activity and linger into everyday walking.
+Posterior shin splints usually cause a dull ache along the inner rear border of the tibia.
+Early symptoms often appear during or after running, then settle with rest.
+As the condition progresses, pain can start earlier and linger into everyday walking.

 - Pain during or after running, brisk walking, or jumping